 July 9, 2019

 “It is fascinating to me to consider that Ireland was one of the only places where Christianity was brought without the forced conversion of the Roman Empire.
-It is definitely ‘God’s country’ as the locals call it,” says Ryan Pearce, MDiv student who spent a year in Northern Ireland on field ed assignment.
+It is definitely ‘God’s country’ as the locals call it,” says Ryan Pearce, MDiv student who spent a year in Northern Ireland on field ed assignment at Groomsport Presbyterian Church.
 He shared these photographs of his Ireland experience.

 This sixth century Irish church is one of many littered around the country that I have had the pleasure of exploring.